springernature/vpat/springer-nature-link.md

   <li>third party scripts</li>
 </ul>
 <br><br>
 CMS content and published books and papers may include complex images that contain images of text.
-In most cases these images are used to supplement the text content they appear alongside.
+In most cases, these images are used to supplement the text content they appear alongside.
 In some cases (e.g. charts, graphs, or maps, among others), the text content presented alongside may be insufficient to explain the contents of the image.
 A large-scale and currently-active programme of work to improve alternative text content submitted by our authors is under way to address this.
 <br><br>
 Third party advertising scripts may inject images containing text.
 </td>
 </tr>
 <tr id="reflow" valign="top">
-<td><a href="https://www.w3.org/TR/WCAG21/#reflow"><strong>1.4.10 Reflow</strong></a> (Level AA 2.1 only)
+<td><a href="https://www.w3.org/TR/WCAG21/#reflow"><strong>1.4.10 Reflow</strong></a> (Level AA 2.1 and 2.2)
 <br><br>Also applies to:<br><br>
 <em>EN 301 549 Criteria</em>
 <ul>